UniverSR: Unified and Versatile Audio Super-Resolution via Vocoder-Free Flow Matching: Results and Analysis

 \subsection{Performance on Audio Super-Resolution}

 \textbf{Objective Evaluation.} Table~\ref{tab:audio_evaluation_final} presents the objective evaluation results of our proposed model against vocoder-based audio super-resolution baselines: AudioSR~\cite{liu2024audiosr} and FlashSR~\cite{im2025flashsr}.
 To establish a practical upper bound regarding the reconstruction quality of these baseline models, we also include ground truth audio processed by the pre-trained vocoder from~\cite{liu2024audiosr} as `GT (vocoded)'.
 The results indicate that our model consistently outperforms the baselines in the music and sound effect domains across all sampling rates and metrics.
 For the speech domain, while our model demonstrates competitive LSD-HF scores, its 2f-model scores are slightly lower than the top-performing baseline under the 8~kHz and 24~kHz conditions.

-\textbf{Subjective Evaluation.} To further assess perceptual quality, we conducted a subjective listening test (MOS) for the 8~kHz upsampling task.
+Notably, the baseline models require around 600M parameters due to their separate diffusion and vocoder components, whereas our unified architecture requires only 57M parameters. \textbf{Subjective Evaluation.} To further assess perceptual quality, we conducted a subjective listening test (MOS) for the 8~kHz upsampling task.
 Results in Fig.~\ref{fig:mos_result} confirm that our proposed model achieves the highest average MOS score, indicating a clear preference by listeners.
 Particularly in the speech domain, despite its lower 2f-model score, our model's MOS score is not only significantly higher than the baselines but also surpasses that of the vocoded GT outputs.
 We attribute this to the vocoder sometimes introducing subtle pitch instabilities when reconstructing harmonic-rich signals like speech, which can degrade the overall perceptual quality.

 \textbf{Qualitative Analysis.} The higher performance of our model can be further illustrated by the spectrograms in Fig.~\ref{fig:spectrogram_comparison}.
 For a harmonic instrument, our proposed model demonstrates superior reconstruction of harmonic structures compared to the baselines.
 Notably, while the high-frequency components in the upper half of the vocoded GT are smeared and lack detail, our model generates cleaner and more structured high-frequency structures.
 This reveals an inherent limitation of vocoder-based approaches, in which their performance is upper-bounded by the capability of the vocoder they rely on.